Police: OSU student, 2 others robbed at gunpoint near campus

-A neighborhood safety alert was issued after three people, including an Ohio State student, were robbed early Sunday morning near campus.
+COLUMBUS, Ohio — The Columbus Division of Police is investigating after three people, including an Ohio State student, were robbed at gunpoint near campus early Sunday morning.

-Columbus police say it happened around 2:05 a.m. on West Oakland Avenue.
+The incident happened around 2:05 a.m. on West Oakland Avenue, according to a neighborhood safety alert.

-OSU Emergency Management tweeted out a Neighborhood Safety Notice on behalf of Columbus Police.

 Columbus police describe the car as a small silver sedan, which has been reported stolen.
 The license plate number is JEK7021.